1.35.6 Property and Equipment Accounting

 3. Ensuring information systems maintain an approved security plan, are authorized to operate and have the ability for reporting of all security-related activities.

-4. Designating a point of contact (POC) to coordinate all policy issues related to information systems security including: computer security, telecommunications security, operational security, certificate management, electronic authentication, disaster recovery (DR) and critical infrastructure protection related to cyber threats.
+4. Coordinating all policy issues related to information systems security including: computer security, telecommunications security, operational security, certificate management, electronic authentication, disaster recovery (DR) and critical infrastructure protection related to cyber threats.

 Chief, CI